dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 * config.plist -> Kernel -> Quirks -> DisableRtcChecksum -> true

-For some versions of MacOS (e.g. Catalina) also the boot.efi might write to the RTC, so you might need to block this as well:
+For some versions of MacOS (e.g. Catalina), boot.efi may write to the RTC.
+To prevent this, the below needs to be added as well:

 * config.plist -> NVRAM -> Add -> 4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102:rtc-blacklist  = `<58 59>`